Mind-Sports-Games/lila/ui/README.md

-Client-side modules
+## Client-side modules

-Building
-Client builds are performed by the ui/build script.
-Stick to ui/build -w and leave it running when you can.
-This automatically rebuilds any client source files when changed and lets you quickly see the results in your browser.
+Client builds are performed by the ui/build script.\
+Stick to `ui/build -rc` and leave it running when you can.\
+This enters watch mode (automatically rebuilds any client source files when changed and lets you quickly see the results in your browser) after cleaning and doing a fresh new install.\
 NOTE - always use hard refresh (google it) or disable caching in the network tab of your browser inspector to pick up fresh changes.

+NOTE - since we now use pnpm, it may be useful to know you can run `rm -rf node_modules pnpm-lock.yaml && pnpm store prune` if you want to ensure pnpm tries to solve completely the deps tree with `pnpm i`\
+You can still pass args using `command -- --argName`

 Usage examples:

-ui/build # builds all client assets in dev mode ui/build -w # builds all client assets and watches for changes ui/build -p # builds minified client assets (prod builds) ui/build --no-install # no pnpm install (to preserve local links you have set up) ui/build analyse site msg # specify modules (don't build everything) ui/build -w dasher chart # watch mode but only for given modules ui/build --tsc -w # watch mode but type checking only ui/build --sass msg notify # build css only for msg and notify modules ui/build --no-color # don't use color in logs ui/build --no-time # don't log the time ui/build --no-context # don't log the context ([sass], [esbuild], etc) Testing
+ui/build # builds all client assets in dev mode\
+ui/build -w # builds all client assets and watches for changes\
+ui/build -p # builds minified client assets (prod builds)\
+ui/build --no-install # no pnpm install (to preserve local links you have set up)\
+ui/build analyse site msg # specify modules (don't build everything)\
+ui/build -w dasher chart # watch mode but only for given modules\
+ui/build --tsc -w # watch mode but type checking only\
+ui/build --sass msg notify # build css only for msg and notify modules\
+ui/build --no-color # don't use color in logs\
+ui/build --no-time # don't log the time\
+ui/build --no-context # don't log the context ([sass], [esbuild], etc)

+## Testing
-The frontend uses the Vitest testing framework.
+Lichess uses uses the Vitest testing framework.

-cd ui

-pnpm test

-## or

-pnpm test:watch
+We do not (yet?)

-CSS
+## CSS
 The structure of a CSS module is as follows:

 - css/